anwtn/functions-on-k8s/README.md

 `public static void Run([QueueTrigger("myqueue-items", Connection = "")]string myQueueItem, ILogger log)`

-becomes:
+...needs to be changes to:

 `public static void Run([QueueTrigger("review-submitted", Connection = "ReviewQueueConnectionString")]string myQueueItem, ILogger log)`

 Note that this means we need the running environment of the function app to provide a connection-string called `ReviewQueueConnectionString`.
-We'll address this in a minute.
+We'll address this in the next section.

-## Let's add some messages
+## Connecting to the queue and adding messages

 So that we can test the scaling features of KEDA, we're going to add a 15 second delay to the processing of the message.
 Update the function body to be an async task and add a delay, i.e.: